saraozn/tp/docs/UserGuide.md

 #### Adding a property: `addprop`

-Adds a property and the respective contact details of the homeowner and information about the property to PropertyMatch's property address book.
+Adds a property and the respective contact details of the homeowner and information about the property to your property list.

 Format: `addprop n/NAME a/ADDRESS p/PHONE_NUMBER pr/PRICE [c/CHARACTERISTIC]…​`